--------------------

 “You offer me only the shelter of night; no blessings beyond the dawn.

-Do you pine for the love of me, one-spirit; or want for the river alone?”
+Do you pine for the love of me, One-spirit; or want for only this river?”

 --------------------